 Cruising tips to jazz up your cruise

-Here they are, along with our own cruise tips for how to improve your cruise.
+Here they are, along with our own cruise hacks for how to improve your cruise.

 How to burn off all that great cruise food – and get off the beaten path too!

-Some cruise lines like Carnival and Royal Caribbean don’t allow folding bikes.
+However, some cruise lines like Carnival don’t allow folding bikes.

 If you don’t want to tote your own bicycle with you, some cruise lines (e.g., Windstar Cruises) carry bikes on the ship, which they rent out to guests in port.

 River cruises are different than ocean cruises.
 Many luxury river cruise lines (e.g., AmaWaterways and Uniworld) provide complimentary bikes for guest use.

 Recommended reading: Go two-wheeling on the best ocean and river cycling cruises!

 One of the best cruise tips for a better cruise in the Galapagos?

 Ramp up your nature-and-wildlife fix with a stay in an Amazon rainforest lodge afterward – think dugout canoe rides and neon-colored parrot displays.